getnamo/SocketIOClient-Unreal/README.md

 ![IMG](http://i.imgur.com/PqxEJqI.png)

 Since v1.2.6 byte arrays are fully supported inside structs as well.
 If you do encode a ```SIOJsonValue``` or ```SIOJsonObject``` to JSON string (i.e. not using socket.io protocol for transmission) then binaries will get encoded in base64.
 Passing in a ```SIOJsonValue``` of string type for decoding into a binary will attempt base64 decoding to allow for non-socket.io protocol fallback.
-Keep in mind that base64 encoding has a 25% overhead.
+Keep in mind that base64 encoding has a 33% overhead (6/8 useful bits).

 ### Decoding Responses